omkar0013112/Decentralized-To-Do-List.sol/README.md

 - **Data Ownership**: Users maintain complete control over their task data
 - **Immutable Records**: Task creation and completion timestamps are permanently recorded
 - **Transparency**: All operations are visible on the blockchain
-- **Decentralized Storage**: No single point of failure or data loss risk
+- **Decentralized Storage**: No single point of failure or data loss the risk

 ### Security Features
 - **User Isolation**: Each user can only access and modify their own tasks